GTPB/PPB18/assets/11_DataColumns.md

 ---
 Challenge #7

->Write a program that reads the `neuron_data-2.txt` file, calculates the number of primary neurons, their total length, and the shortest and the longest lengths.
+>Write a program that reads the file `neuron_data-2.txt` available [here](data_and_scripts/DataColumns/neuron_data-2.txt), calculates the number of primary neurons, their total length, and the shortest and the longest lengths.
 >
 >Write the results to a file using string formatting.
 >